kennyhaggard/first-lego-leage-field-mapping/README.md

 1. **Zero Point Turns**: The robot's turns are centered at its midpoint.
 This may not always be accurate as wheelbases are typically offset.
 2. **Movement Timing**: Timing is not representative of the robot's actual speed; it only reflects the robot's path.
 3. **Accurate Turns**: The robot must turn accurately for the tool to be effective.
 This is best achieved by using the hub's yaw sensor.
 Implementation can be done in Python or block code.
+4. **Coordinate System**: (0,0) is the lower left corner of the robot when it is oriented at 90 degrees (pointedup).
+You might have to experiment with placements to get the hang of how I have it programed.

 ## Mission Format